-Reports prepared by ISS are periodically reviewed by a member of the Legal and Compliance Department which generally occurs on a quarterly basis.
+Reports prepared by ISS are periodically reviewed by the Chief Compliance Officer, or his or her designee, which generally occurs on a quarterly basis.
 Such reviews ensure all proxy votes have been properly submitted as well as supporting documentation being received for any proxy votes which deviate from the Guidelines, as applicable.
-An enhanced review of all proxy votes submitted throughout the relevant calendar year is performed on an annual basis in conjunction with the Firm's Annual Review.
+An enhanced review of all proxy votes submitted throughout the relevant calendar year is performed on an annual basis in conjunction with the Firm's Annual Review and applicable Form N-PX filing requirements.